Thanks for stopping by. You are currently logged in as a Guest

-This the same for any turned down suit, as there is one less card here also.
-Plus, the most likely reason it was turned down is because the dealer didn't have any other cards in that suit.
+This is same for any turned-down suit, as there is one less card here also.
+Plus, the most likely reason it was turned down is that the dealer didn't have any other cards in that suit.
 Suits in which you have three cards (including the Ace) also fall into this category.
 You may be able to make these Aces good later, once a round of trump has been played.
 In a hand with no power, but holding a King - x, one strategy that may work is leading the low card from the King - x combination.
-Your hope is that the Ace will fall, making your King good later in the hand.
+Your hoping the Ace will fall, making your King good later in the hand.
 If you hold a King-Queen combination, then lead the King first instead, not the Queen.
 This way if your partner holds Ace - x, they have the option of either taking the trick or letting you have it.
 They won't use their Ace unnecessarily.

 Once trump has been named, the remaining suits fall into two categories: next and green.
 The next suit is the same color as the trump suit, and has one less card.
 This gives a lead of next a 15% higher chance of being trumped.
 The suits of the opposite color are called the green suits.
 As we talk more about what to lead and what to bid, these will come into play often, so keep these two categories in mind.

-If your partner called trump, and you hold the right or left, you should lead it at your first opportunity.
-This will let your partner know where it is, and helps them decide how to play the rest of their hand.
+If your partner has called trump, and you hold the right or left, you should lead it at your first opportunity.
+This will let your partner know where it is and helps them decide how to play the rest of their hand.
 If you hold both bowers, only play the right.
-Do not play both, as this may clear out all the trump, possibly leaving the boss Aces in the oppositions' hands.
+Do not play both, as this may clear out all the trump, possibly leaving the boss Aces in the opposition's hands.

-If you do not hold a bower, lead a small trump.
-If you hold a couple of trump, it's usually best to lead your second highest trump.
+If you do not hold any bowers, but do have a couple of trump, it's usually best to lead your highest trump.
+Again, this will help your partner.
 Remember, there are a total of 7 trump cards.
 A trump lead could remove 4 of them from play.
-That increases the chance of your teams' Aces going through.
+That increases the chance of your team's Aces going through.
 Because your partner bid, it is very likely that they hold at least one bower.
 A low trump lead should bring the lead to your partner.
 This takes out a round of trump, and also gives him a chance to play his Aces.
 You will get a chance to play your Aces later in the hand when they have a much better chance of not being trumped.

 I've been euchred many times because of a partner that didn't lead trump on the opening lead.
 On a call from 3rd seat, a trump lead is mandatory.
 Not leading trump will very likely get your team euchred.
 If you don't have any trump, then lead your aces as described in the first paragraph.
 Leading an ace tells your partner you don't have any trump.
 Now he knows the other trump could be in the oppositions' hands, and plays his hand accordingly.

-After playing the right, and if partner followed, then lead any Aces you may have.
-Do not lead trump a second time as this will most likely drain your partner's trump unnecessary.
+After playing the right, and if your partner followed, then lead any Aces you may have.
+Do not lead trump a second time as this will most likely drain your partner's trump unnecessarily.
 Again, pay attention to what your partner plays anytime they cannot follow suit.

 Declaring next and holding two trump, but no power, about the only way to make a point is leading a small off suit and hoping your partner can take it.
 Use you two trump to cut other suits.
 If you hold two trump and have a green Ace, lead a small trump.
 The idea behind a next call is that your partner has a bower.
 Give them a chance to play it (keep in mind that a next call works best against aggressive players).